Michigan Cyberbullying Law? It May Happen.

-Michigan is the latest state to make moves towards a codified cyberbullying law.
-Last week, The State Senate Judiciary Committee approved a new amendment to its 2011 anti-bullying statute – a statute which requires schools to develop a plan to protect students from harassment, intimidation and physical violence.
+A Michigan cyberbullying law?
+It may happen soon.
+Last week, The State Senate Judiciary Committee approved a new amendment to its 2011 anti-bullying statute – a statute which requires schools to develop a plan to protect students from harassment, intimidation, and physical violence.

-If gaveled in by the Michigan Senate, the new amendment will officially recognize online bullying as a form of prosecutable harassment.
-As such, public schools in the state will have to develop procedures to protect students from cyberbullying.
-Moreover, if the new amendment passes, schools will have to submit an annual report to the government about the status of their cyberbullying prevention and punishment program.
+If gaveled into law, the statute will officially recognize online bullying as a form of actionable harassment.
+Public schools in the state will have to develop procedures to protect students from cyberbullying and submit annual reports about the status of their prevention programs.

-When asked for comments about the new anti-cyberbullying law, bill sponsor Sen. Glenn Anderson expressed his pleasure with the pending regulation and explained that Internet bullying is far more pervasive and damaging than “face-to-face” bullying amongst today’s tweens and teens.
+When asked for comments about the bill, sponsor Sen. Glenn Anderson expressed his pleasure with the pending regulation and explained that, these days, Internet bullying is far more pervasive and damaging than “face-to-face” bullying.